8080 Microprocessor In-Circuit Emulator Design

 Not offered as a kit, but all design files needed to build your own are here.

-Also, I am offering blank PC boards and programmed PIC chips only. (see below)
+I am no longer offering blank PC boards or programmed PIC chips. (see below)

-Note: Xilinx is phasing out the 5V CPLD that I used for this design.
-As of 4/2012,
+Note: Xilinx has phased out the 5V CPLD that I used for this design.
+Some may be

 Designed to assist in debugging/repairing 8080-based computers, like those made in the 1970's or early 1980's.
 Inspired by Nicolet Paratronics' "NICE" Z80 In-Circuit Emulator, but with improved performance and additional features.